-"...the company hit the bleak landscape of San Diego's low-chic galleries and loft-culture desperados, mostly hidden from view in that white-collar Navy town.
-They produced in storefronts, a parking garage, a 20,000 square foot industrial space, a canyon, literally dodging the fire marshall at every step."
+"...the company hit the bleak landscape of San Diego's low-chic galleries and loft-culture desperadoes, mostly hidden from view in that white-collar Navy town.
+They produced in storefronts, a parking garage, a 20,000 square foot industrial space, a canyon, literally dodging the fire marshal at every step."

-"....living helter-skelter, Sledgehammer survived by tenacity, bravado and street smarts.
+"...living helter-skelter, Sledgehammer survived by tenacity, bravado and street smarts.
 Like ornery alley cats, they outlived fires, eviction, casting calamities and other natural disasters.
 More miraculously, Sledgehammer slowly won the hard-earned esteem of Southern California's critical establishment...a Sledgehammer cult emerged.
-One Friday night preview of their world premiere of Mac Wellman's 7 Blowjobs turned in to a happening as excitement buzzed the crowd as at a rock concert.
+One Friday night preview of their world premiere of Mac Wellman's 7 Blowjobs turned into a happening as excitement buzzed the crowd as at a rock concert.
 The Wellman production played to sold out houses and went in to an extended run of several months.
-Moreoever, the author [and the press] praised the production for its nasty comic brio and blistering precision."
+Moreover, the author (and the press) praised the production for its nasty comic brio and blistering precision."